HydroModPy/HydroModPy/README.md

 ### Linux / WSL quick start

-For Ubuntu or WSL, the repository now includes a helper script that installs the minimal Linux system dependency, creates an editable Conda environment, and can optionally add PETSc:
+For Ubuntu or WSL, the repository now includes a helper script that installs the minimal Linux system dependency, creates an editable Conda environment, adds the Linux runtime library needed by `gmsh`, and can optionally add PETSc:

 ```bash
 bash install/setup_wsl_dev.sh --env-name hydromodpy-wsl